Prinzhorn/electron-sigabrt/README.md

-# Electron SIGABRT
+# gRPC + Worker.terminate() = SIGABRT

-This reproduces a SIGBART in streams when closing an Electron app while an active gRPC communication is happening inside a worker thread.
+This reproduces a SIGABRT in http/2 streams when terminating a worker thread in the middle of gRPC communication

 ```
 git clone